discretize/discretize-guides/builds/thief/power-daredevil/index.md

 effects: ["Stealth"]
 ---

-This build is really behind the other power based builds, like <Specialization name="dragonhunter" prefix="power"/> and <Specialization name="weaver" prefix="power"/> dps wise, but if you really have nothing else it is fine for off-meta groups.
-It has a very simple rotation and can be very mobile for skips, also gives a lot of <Effect name="stealth"/> for skips (though <Specialization name="druid"/> fills this role perfectly).
+The <Specialization name="thief"/> profession is really behind the other power based builds like <Specialization name="dragonhunter" prefix="power"/> and <Specialization name="weaver" prefix="power"/> dps wise, but if you really have nothing else it is fine for off-meta groups.
+It has a very simple rotation and offers great mobility for skips, as well as endless party <Effect name="stealth"/> (though even a <Specialization name="druid"/> fills this role perfectly).

 While <Specialization name="deadeye" prefix="power"/> is more efficient in raids, <Specialization name="daredevil" prefix="power"/> is better in fractals.